YahooArchive/mojito/docs/dev_guide/intro/mojito_configuring.rst

 Accessing Configurations from Mojits
 ====================================

-The model, and binder can access mojit configurations from the ``init`` function.
+The model and binder can access mojit configurations from the ``init`` function.
 The controller and model are passed ``configuration`` objects.
 The controller can access configuration the ``actionContext`` object and the ``Config`` addon.
-The ``init`` function in the binder instead of a configuration object is passed the ``mojitProxy`` object, which enables you to get the configurations.
+The ``init`` function in the binder, instead of a configuration object, is passed the ``mojitProxy`` object, which enables you to access configurations.

 .. _configuring_access-applevel: